leobel96/LambdaBooth/README.md

 </p>

-LambdaBooth is an hardware and software photobooth that can make your parties even more funny.
+LambdaBooth is an hardware and software modular and customizable photobooth that can make your parties even more funny.

 ## How it works